 “Mozilla removes browser extensions when we find that extensions violate our guidelines for add-ons.
 We received complaints about ‘Web of Trust’, which are related to how transparent the add-on works.”

-Downloaded for more than 140 million times, the extension WOT collects and sells the information like user ID, web address, location, time and date.
+Downloaded more than 140 million times, the extension WOT collects and sells information like user ID, web address, location, time, and date.
 Among other things, data stored by WOT also include the travel details of users, sexual preferences as well as illness of users.
-This information is sold to the third parties, which is further sent to the interested marketing companies.
+This information is sold to third parties, which is further sent to the interested marketing companies.

 While browsers like Google Chrome, Opera and Firefox have already removed WOT from their stores, the Android app WOT Handyschutz is still available in the Play Store.